-In October 2016, the Company entered into the Allergan Agreement and granted Allergan an exclusive worldwide license to research, develop, manufacture and commercialize pharmaceutical products that contain RTGel and clostridial toxins including BOTOX, a branded drug, that we believe can potentially serve as an effective option for patients suffering from overactive bladder.
+In October 2016, the Company entered into the Allergan/AbbVie Agreement and granted Allergan an exclusive worldwide license to research, develop, manufacture and commercialize pharmaceutical products that contain RTGel and clostridial toxins including BOTOX.
 The license grants the exclusivity for the RTGel and clostridial toxins including BOTOX alone or in combination with certain other active ingredients, referred to as the Licensed Products, which are approved for the treatment of adults with overactive bladder who cannot use or do not adequately respond to anticholinergics.
 Additionally, the Company granted Allergan a non-exclusive, worldwide license to use certain of the Company's trademarks as required for Allergan to practice its exclusive license with respect to the Licensed Products.

-Under the Allergan Agreement, Allergan is solely responsible, at its expense, for developing, obtaining regulatory approvals for and commercializing, on a worldwide basis, pharmaceutical products that contain RTGel and clostridial toxins (including BOTOX), alone or in combination with certain other active ingredients (collectively, the "Licensed Products").
+Under the Allergan/AbbVie Agreement, Allergan is solely responsible, at its expense, for developing, obtaining regulatory approvals for and commercializing, on a worldwide basis, pharmaceutical products that contain RTGel and clostridial toxins (including BOTOX), alone or in combination with certain other active ingredients (collectively, the "Licensed Products").
 Allergan is obligated to pay us a tiered royalty in the low single digits based on worldwide annual net sales of Licensed Products, subject to certain reductions for the market entry of competing products and/or loss of our patent coverage of Licensed Products.
 We are responsible for payments to any third party for certain RTGel-related third-party intellectual properties.

 In August 2017, we announced that Allergan had submitted an IND to the FDA in order to be able to commence clinical trials in the United States using an RTGel formulation in combination with BOTOX.
 In October 2017, Allergan commenced a Phase 2 clinical trial of BOTOX/RTGel for the treatment of OAB, with the potential to evolve from multiple injections of BOTOX into the bladder to a single instillation of the novel formulation.
+In August 2020, the Company announced that the Phase 2 APOLLO clinical trial of a RTGel hydrogel formulation in combination with BOTOX intravesical instillation did not meet the primary endpoint, believed to be the result of BOTOX not effectively permeating the urothelium.
+UroGen and AbbVie will continue to explore the use of RTGel with AbbVie's portfolio of toxin proteins.